NkemJefersonAchia/News-Aggregator/README.md

 - HAProxy for load balancing

 ## Prerequisites
 - Modern web browser (Chrome, Firefox, Safari, or Edge)
-- GNews API key (available at https://gnews.io/)
+- NewsAPI.ai API key (available at https://eventregistry.org/)
 - Text editor for configuration
 - SSH access to deployment servers (for production deployment)
 ## Local Setup

 ### Step 1: Get Your API Key

-1. Visit https://gnews.io/ and create a free account
+1. Visit https://eventregistry.org/ and create a free account
 2. Navigate to your dashboard and copy your API key
-3. The free tier provides 100 requests per day
+3. The free tier provides 2,000 tokens (queries) in total

 ### Step 2: Clone the Repository